Equivalence of the random intersection graph and G(n,p): Auxiliary definitions, inequalities and facts

-In our considerations we will also use the following facts concerning total variation distance, which are Facts~3 and~4 in \cite{GpEquivalence}. \begin{fact} Let $A$ and $A'$ be random variables with values in the same set.
+The following useful facts concerning total variation distance are Facts~3 and~4 in \cite{GpEquivalence}. \begin{fact} Let $A$ and $A'$ be random variables with values in the same set.
 If there exist random variables $B$ and $B'$ such that for all possible $b$ the distribution of $A$ under condition $B=b$ and the distribution of $A'$ under condition $B'=b$ are the same, then

 \end{fact} \begin{fact} Let $A$ and $A'$ be two random variables.
 If there exists a probability space on which random variables $B$ and $B'$ are both defined and have probability distribution as $A$ and $A'$, respectively, then